mmonfils/neighborhood-lab-dsm/README.md

 # Neighborhood Lab DSM

 Welcome to the neighborhood space.
-This project is where we keep our eyes on the big picture - tracking how top-down structural decisions affect our community while building strong, independent networks right on our own blocks from the ground up.
+This project is where we keep our eyes on the big picture, tracking how top-down structural choices affect our community while building strong, independent networks right on our own blocks from the ground up.

 We look at our Des Moines neighborhoods as places that are already rich with capability, resources, and care, rather than spaces that need to be managed or saved by outside bureaucracies.
 This repository is our workbench.
 It holds our collective research and the practical, everyday tools we use to keep decision-making power right where it belongs: on our blocks.